fergusjames/homework-charity-donation-payment/README.md

 This charity will use the funds to donate personal protective equipment to care homes for the elderly.

-The simple design of the user experience here came initially from the [Stripe React examples](https://github.com/stripe/react-stripe-js).
+The simple design of the user interface here came initially from the [Stripe React examples](https://github.com/stripe/react-stripe-js).

-The web customer experience that is built in this example integration looks like this:
+The web customer user interface that is built in this example integration looks like this:
 <p align="center">
 <img src="https://github.com/fergusjames/stripe-pm-exercise/blob/master/docs/app-form-blank.png?raw=true" width=300 alt="UX of the donation form" align="center">
 </p>